Isaac Powell: 2010s

+2020s

 Powell played Tony in the 2020 Broadway revival of West Side Story.
 The production, directed by Ivo van Hove, began previews on December 10, 2019, and officially opened on February 20, 2020, at the Broadway Theatre, but closed early on March 11, 2020, due to the COVID-19 pandemic.

 In November 2020, Powell was cast in Universal Pictures and director Stephen Chbosky's film adaptation of Dear Evan Hansen as new character Rhys, a high school jock.

 On August 29, 2021, Powell was featured in the Public Broadcasting Service (PBS) network's aired concert for the musical Wicked which was hosted by Kristin Chenoweth and Idina Menzel.
 Other featured artists were Rita Moreno, Cynthia Erivo, Ariana DeBose, Ali Stroker, Amber Riley, Mario Cantone, Jennifer Nettles, Stephanie Hsu, Alex Newell, Gavin Creel and Gabrielle Ruiz performing many of the musical's numbers.

 In the summer of 2024, he starred as Jay Gatsby in the world premiere of Florence Welch's Gatsby: An American Myth at the American Repertory Theatre.
+He appeared in The Moment.
+In June of 2026, Powell was announced to have a guest appearance in the season 2 of Adults.